Low interest rate credit cards offer long-lasting low interest rates on purchases. Here’s how you can choose the right card.

 American Express Essential Credit Card

-Apply today and enjoy a 1.99% introductory interest rate on eligible balance transfers for the first 6 months of card membership.
+Apply today and enjoy a 1.99% introductory interest rate on eligible balance transfers for the first 6 months of membership.

 - Purchase interest rate: 8.99%